-The following table gives information about our common stock that may be issued upon the exercise of options, warrants and rights under all of our existing equity compensation plans as of September 28, 2002.
+The following table gives information about the Company's Common Stock that may be issued upon the exercise of options, warrants and rights under all of its existing equity compensation plans as of September 25, 2004.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Ex Op eighted-Average kercise Price of Outstanding tions, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity compensation plans approved by security holders 2,803,457 \$ 10.68 1,030,623 Equity compensation plans not approved by security holders 24,709 \$ 8.16 0 Total 2,828,166 \$ 10.66 1,030,623
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity compensation plans approved by security holders 1,979,703 \$ 17.56 1,593,124 Equity compensation plans not approved by security holders 1,237 \$ 13.48 Total 1,980,940 \$ 17.56 1,593,124

-Equity compensation plans not approved by security holders represent option grants to nonemployee directors outside the Nonemployee Director Equity Incentive Plan.
-In June 2001, the Board of Directors granted Messrs.
-Balousek, Hogan and Westphal each an option to purchase 7,000 shares of the Company's common stock at an exercise price of \$7.22 per share.
-The options vest as to one-third on each of December 8, 2001, 2002 and 2003 and expire on December 8, 2004.
-In August 2002, the Board of Directors granted Mr. Chichester director an option to purchase 3,709 shares of the Company's common stock at an exercise price of \$13.48 per share.
-The option vest as to one-third on each of February 28, 2003, 2004 and 2005 and expires on February 28, 2005.
+Equity compensation plans not approved by security holders represent an option grant to a nonemployee director outside of the Nonemployee Director Equity Incentive Plan.
+Upon his joining the Board in August 2002, the Board of Directors granted Mr. Chichester an option to purchase 3,709 shares of the Company's Common Stock at an exercise price of \$13.48 per share.
+Mr. Chichester has exercised 2,472 of these options.
+The remaining 1,237 options will vest on February 28, 2005 and will expire on February 28, 2006.